-- Laceration With Equivocal Nerve Division
+- 2. Laceration with Equivocal Nerve Division

+- a.
 Exploratory surgery

 - If patient at surgery for other injuries

 - If wound does not need enlargement

 - b.
 Observation

 - With closure of wound and reassessment in 1-3 days

-3. No Laceration
+- 3. No Laceration

-a.
-Observe for functional return (Tinel's sign) or increase of sensibilityb.
-Explore if progression of Tinel's sign is not seen
+- a.
+Observe for functional return (Tinel's sign) or increase of

-E. Rehabilitation
+- b.
+Explore if progression of Tinel's sign is not seen - E. Rehabilitation

-Splint three weeks to maintain tension on the nerve repair, with elevation to minimize swelling Range of motion exercise after 3 weeks, avoiding stretching or trauma to the nerve repair for additional 3 weeks
+1. Splint three weeks to avoid tension on the nerve repair, with elevation to minimize swelling

+2. Range of motion exercise after 3 weeks, avoiding stretching or trauma to the nerve repair for additional 3 weeks

-F. Duration of Care/Return to Work
+F. Duration of Care

-Work/activities not requiring stretch or trauma to nerve repair, or sensibility to affected nerve distribution: 6-12 weeks Work not requiring use of the injured digit: 6 weeks Work requiring sensibility in the affected nerve distribution:
+1. Activities not requiring stretch or trauma to nerve repair, or sensibility to affected nerve distribution: 6-12 weeks

+2. Activity requiring sensibility in the affected nerve distribution:

-- Gross sensibility (1mm. / day, or 1 inch/month) - Nerve regeneration beyond injury level as indicated by advancing Tinel's sign and return of sensibility - Maximum sensibility return occurs at an approximately rate of time equal to twice that required for gross sensibility to return - o Never returns to 100% - o Range is zero to near 100% return - o Maximal medical improvement at 6 months - o If function is unsatisfactory, neuroma resection and nerve grafting may be appropriate
+- Gross sensibility (1mm. / day, or 1 inch/month) - Nerve regeneration beyond injury level as indicated by advancing Tinel's sign and return of sensibility - Maximum sensibility return occurs at an approximate rate of time equal to twice that required for gross sensibility to return - Never returns to 100% - Range is zero to near 100% return - Maximal medical improvement at 6 months to 1-2 years - If function is unsatisfactory, neuroma resection and nerve grafting may be appropriate